Energy’s Data-Driven Future

 Thirdly, it’s back to that culture piece: it’s bringing people along for the ride with you.
 Show that you can actually deliver value and show business users, as well as business leaders, what improvements MDM can bring.
 Constantly keep them involved in a feedback loop that you can then look to improve on with the next iteration of the tool.

-How do Semarchy and Agile Solutions work together to help Energy and Renewable organizations with their MDM challenges?
+How do Semarchy and Agile Solutions work together to help Energy and Renewable organizations with their energy MDM challenges?

 I’ve worked with Agile Solutions on projects throughout my whole career, and they are one of the best thought leaders for MDM and data in the UK.
 They’ve continued to deliver on countless projects, both within the Energy and Renewables space and in other sectors.